leftclickben/event-sourced-patience/integration-test/README.md

 ## Writing tests

-Tests can be easily added and modified in the following two modules:
+Tests can be easily added and modified in the `tests/data` module, which is an array of `TestConfiguration` objects.

-* `src/initialise/index.ts`
-* `src/gameplay/gameData.ts`

-The `initialise` module calls the `saveEvents` function for each game, to write events directly to the database.
+The `getInitialise` function returns the `GameEvent`s passed to the `saveEvents` function for each game, to write events directly to the database.
 This provides the starting point for the game.

-The `gameData` module contains the tapes and the expected events (with temporal / ephemeral data stripped) after the tapes have been played.
-The output tape may be different depending on API verbosity; this is provided as a parameter to the `createGameData` function along with the API URL, which appears in verbose logging.
+The other keys describe the input tape, expected output and error tapes, and the expected events (with temporal / ephemeral data stripped) after the tapes have been played.
+The output tape may be different depending on API verbosity as expressed in the `API_VERBOSE` environment variable.

 Note that the `inputTape` array **must** end with either a `quit` or a `forfeit` command, otherwise the tape will not cause the frontend application to exit.